uspki/policies/certificate-policy.md

 ### 6.2.8 Activating Private Keys

 ### 6.2.9 Deactivating Private Keys
+Cryptographic modules that have been activated shall not be available to unauthorized access.
+After use, the cryptographic module shall be deactivated, e.g., via a manual logout procedure or automatically after a period of inactivity as defined in the CA's CPS.
+CA cryptographic modules SHALL be removed and stored in a secure container when not in use.

 ### 6.2.10 Destroying Private Keys

 ### 6.2.11 Cryptographic Module Capabilities
+See Section 6.2.1

 ## 6.3 Other aspects of key pair management

 ### 6.3.1 Public key archival

 ### 6.3.2 Certificate operational periods and key pair usage periods

-Subscriber Certificates issued after the Effective Date MUST have a Validity Period no greater than 60 months.
+Root CA Certificates SHALL have a Validity Period no greater than 20 years.
+Subordinate CA Certificates SHALL have a Validitory Period no greater than 10 years.
-Except as provided for below, Subscriber Certificates issued after 1 April 2015 MUST have a Validity Period no greater than 39 months.
+Subscriber Certificates SHALL have a Validity Period no greater than 36 months.

-Until 30 June 2016, CAs MAY continue to issue Subscriber Certificates with a Validity Period greater than 39 months but not greater than 60 months provided that the CA documents that the Certificate is for a system or software that:

-a. was in use prior to the Effective Date;
-b. is currently in use by either the Applicant or a substantial number of Relying Parties;
-c. fails to operate if the Validity Period is shorter than 60 months;
-d. does not contain known security risks to Relying Parties; and
-e. is difficult to patch or replace without substantial economic outlay.

 ## 6.4 Activation data